 We reviewed the key solutions that were discussed and why this technology is now a necessary component of your business.

-At this point of the article things really go downhill.
-Clarkston now introduces a number of things that are other SAP applications, and not S/4HANA.
-Wha are these things part of an article on S/4HANA?
+At this point in the article, things go downhill.
+Clarkston now introduces several things that are other SAP applications and not S/4HANA.
+What are these things part of an article on S/4HANA?

 The SAP Hybris Commerce solution will provide an E-Commerce platform to enable key capabilities that include pricing procedures, web page personalization, contextual experiences and website content.
 Gartner predicts that by 2018, 40% of B2B digital commerce sites will use price optimization algorithms and configure, price, quote (CPQ) tools to calculate and deliver product pricing dynamically.
 By increasing the connection points with your customer and providing the same capabilities regardless of how or when they connect, you’ll be providing analytics and history across all channels and enabling an omnichannel experience.
 The capabilities of the web, mobile and social can then be leveraged by your field sales teams to provide the customer with all details of their interactions.

 Years after this was published, SAP placed Hybris into C/4HANA.
 However, as this article was updated in September of 2019, C/4HANA was a preannounced product.
 As we cover in the article How Accurate Was Bluefin Solutions on C-4HANA?

 Item #2.
 Marketing utilizing SAP Hybris Marketing

 Marketing is an overlooked line of business within wholesale distribution.
 SAP Hybris Marketing provides the ability to take customer segmentation and predictive analytics to the next step with a marketing focus.
 This is especially true as wholesalers continue to explore B2C along with B2B.
 SAP Hybris Marketing allows a business to understand their customer segments and to build campaigns to focus on these segments.

 Item #3: Analytics for the Internet of Things Using SAP Leonardo®